 Youth Leadership Programs

-The next Youth Leadership Program with Bosnia and Herzegovina will be from Saturday, April 19 to Wednesday, May 7, and we are now seeking hosts!
+The next Youth Leadership Program with Bosnia and Herzegovina will be in late October and early November, 2014.
+Dates will be announced soon.
 If you are a new host, apply here to get involved.
-If you are a returning host interested in hosting for this program, please contact Ellen Frierson (email@example.com).
+If you are a returning host interested in hosting for this program, please contact Ellen Frierson (firstname.lastname@example.org).

 About the Participants

 Youth Leadership Program participants are high school students, ages 15-17, both male and female.
 Adult participants are secondary school teachers.
 Participants are all fluent in English.

 * As required by the U.S. Department of State, hosts will need to pass a criminal background check and have a brief home visit by a FIUTS staff member.

 * Hosts must be located within a one hour commute to the University of Washington.

 * Participants may share a room with a person of similar age and the same sex, but must have their own bed.
 Participants should not sleep in the living room or other common area in the home.